 If the property that you’re selling is in Iowa, it makes zero sense to have background photos of New York.
-Your homepage photos should show off the best-selling points of your area, with users being able to view a beautiful and relatable backdrop.
+Your homepage photos should show off the best-selling points of your area like Portico does, with users being able to view a beautiful and relatable backdrop.

 No matter where you are, some good general advice for real estate websites is that you should highlight the thing that makes your area stand out.
 For example, realtors serving the San Francisco Bay Area could have a picture of the iconic Victorian “painted ladies” as the focus of their landing page.
 Realtors operating in upstate New York could include images of a traditional Tudor.

 You can use imagery and content to highlight any areas of focus or specialties.

 Do most of your sellers and buyers come from active-adult communities?
 Do you outsell your competition in commercial properties?
 Are families a top-priority?
 Are you experienced in the management of large apartment complexes?

 It would be great to be the only source for certain listings, but the real estate industry doesn’t work that way.

 Real estate websites looking to turn visitors into buyers require IDX integration so that visitors can actually view all of the homes in their area.

 If they're using your website to do this, at some point or another they’ll get involved with you, and this can help boost your organization.

 Not all parts of your website need to be designed; in fact, not even the workhorse of your website needs to be designed: the listings database.